ayush4460/Snapchat-Face-Filter-Backend/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+This project follows a versioning scheme for providing security updates.
+The following versions are currently being supported:

 | Dependency   | Version    | Supported          |
 | ------------ | ---------- | ------------------ |